-The first year of Latin introduces students to the fundamentals of the Latin language through comprehensible oral and written input.
-The stories we cover will also introduce some facts about the ancient Roman world.
-Over the course of the year, students should acquire a basic working vocabulary, grammar, and syntax as they practice reading, writing, speaking, and listening in Latin.
-At the end of the year, students should have reached a high-novice to low-intermediate level of proficiency and be ready to approach more complex readings in the second year.
+The first year of Latin introduces students to the fundamentals of the Latin language and to ancient Roman culture.
+Over the course of the year, students will learn basic vocabulary, grammar, and syntax as they practice reading, writing, speaking and listening in Latin.
+At the end of the year, students will have mastered enough of the basics to proceed to more complex readings in their second year.

-- Read and comprehend novice level texts. - Identify correct and incorrect statements about a text they have read. - Respond to verbal prompts and communicate using short stock phrases and idioms. - Understand simple Latin read aloud and spoken in short phrases. - Understand relevant cultural traditions and customs.
+- Read and comprehend beginner level texts. - Write basic compositions in target language. - Respond to verbal prompts and communicate using basic phrases and idioms. - Understand Latin read aloud and spoken in short phrases. - Understand basic cultural traditions and customs.

-Latin II (Full Year) (Honors Latin II available for freshmen students who have met prerequisites) This course builds on the previous one in developing a broader working vocabulary and facility with the language through exposure to comprehensible oral and written input.
-Readings will continue to introduce students to the culture and history of the ancient Roman world, including Greco-Roman mythology.
-By the end of the year, students should have reached an intermediate-mid level of proficiency and be ready for more native-like texts.
+Latin II (Full Year) (Honors Latin II available for freshman students who have met prerequisites) This course builds on the previous one in developing skills in reading, writing, speaking, and listening in Latin.
+In order to provide context for the language and its idioms, the secondary goal of this class is to continue to introduce students to the culture and history of the ancient Roman world.
+By the end of the year, students will have mastered the fundamentals of the language and be ready to advance to reading authentic Latin literature in the third year.
 (Prerequisite: Latin I)

-- Read and comprehend intermediate level texts. - Write original responses in the target language about texts they have read. - Respond to extemporaneous oral questions in a familiar context. - Understand spoken Latin to a moderate degree of complexity. - Develop further understanding of cultural traditions and customs.
+- Read and comprehend intermediate level texts. - Write more complex compositions in target language. - Respond to extemporaneous questions. - Understand spoken Latin to a moderate degree of complexity. - Develop further understanding of cultural traditions and customs.

-Latin III (Full Year) (Honors Latin III available for sophomores who have met prerequisites) In this course students continue to be exposed to comprehensible oral and written input, including intermediate-level texts that are more native-like in their vocabulary and syntax.
-By the end of the year, students should have acquired enough of the language to comprehend and appreciate authentic Latin literature.
-Texts of the year, students should have reached an intermediate-high level of proficiency and be prepared for Latin IV and a deeper study of Latin literature.
+Latin III (Full Year) (Honors Latin III available for sophomores who have met prerequisites) In this course students practice the skills required for reading authentic Latin literature.
+Those include the ability to assess their own weaknesses and to learn how to solve problems on their own, with the aid of tools such as dictionaries and reference grammars as needed.
+Discussions of history and culture will now be specific to the chosen texts, to provide the necessary context.
+At the end of the year, students should be prepared for Latin IV and a deeper study of authentic Latin literature.
 (Prerequisite: Latin II)

-- Read more native-like texts in multiple genres. - Identify not only the literal but also the implicit meaning of a text they have read. - Ask and answer basic questions about the text in the target language. - Be able to summarize the content of a text while remaining in the target language. - Develop further understanding of history and customs as they relate to the readings.
+- Read authentic Latin prose and poetry. - Navigate advanced grammar and vocabulary. - Ask and answer basic questions about the text in the target language. - Be able to summarize the content of a text while remaining in the target language. - Develop further understanding of history and customs as they relate to the text.